ESCCwebsupport/example-school-jekyll/_about/safeguarding.md

   - _id: link_button
     link_text: This is the button we're referring to
     link: /
+description: About our policy on safeguarding, who the school's designated safeguarding leads are.
 ---

 This is where you edit the text.
 Make sure pages are all markdown and then the team can update them.